 Group

-The group collaborates with a wide range of researchers including at the University of Tennessee, Knoxville (USA), Utrecht University (Netherlands), Harvard University (USA), Leipzig University (Germany), Federal University of Minas Gerais (Brazil), Oak Ridge National Laboratory (USA), and Indiana University (USA).
-The group is part of the biophysics effort which includes the group of Jaan Mannik at the University of Tennessee (http://www.phys.utk.edu/research/soft-matter.html)
+The group collaborates with a wide range of researchers including at the University of Tennessee, Knoxville (USA), Utrecht University (Netherlands), Harvard University (USA), Leipzig University (Germany), Federal University of Minas Gerais (Brazil), and Oak Ridge National Laboratory (USA).
+The group is part of the biophysics effort which includes the group of Jaan Mannik at the University of Tennessee (http://www.phys.utk.edu/research/soft-matter.html).
+We also actively work with the Lavrentovich group at Kent State University on the properties of the newly-discovered ferroelectric nematic materials (https://www.lavrentovichgroup.com/index.html).

 Undergraduate Students